multiplicitytech/multiplicitytech.github.io/README.md

 # multiplicity

-[multiplicity](http://multiplicitytech.github.io) is an online publication examining the impact of tech on our youth & societies.
+[multiplicity](http://multiplicitytech.github.io) is an online curation examining the impact of tech on our youth & societies.

 ### Usage